Federal Employee EEO and Civil Service Firm Protecting Your Rights

 His office is located in the Buckhead community, which is within the city of Atlanta and the county of Fulton.
-We have free parking in front of the two-story office building in which the firm has been located for 27 years.
+We have free parking in front of the two-story office building in which the firm has been located since 1992.

 A Martindale-Hubbell “AV” Eminent rated attorney, he personally responds to initial telephone inquiries from prospective clients.
 There is no charge for an initial telephone consultation at 404-262-6272.
 His law firm was established in 1974.

 Bev Bates has been in private practice inh his firm since 1974.
 He served as assistant U.S. attorney for the Northern District of Georgia, primarily defending the United States and its agencies and officers in civil cases.
 He served a term as President of the Atlanta Chapter of the Federal Bar Association as well as other positions.
 He would directly handle your matter, not associates or paralegals.

 Facing challenges and actively developing new strategies to assist Clients

 He represents federal employees seeking relief from federal agency actions causing employee to file or defend —

 - EEO discrimination claim during the federal agency investigation, EEOC discovery, motions briefing, mediation, hearing or appeal, and if necessary review by any court.

 - Agency personnel action based on alleged misconduct giving notice of reprimand, suspension, demotion, or discharge before the deciding official, and if necessary appeal to the MSPB.